7-Eleven to close over 400 stores in North America

 7-Eleven said it's shifting focus to invest in its higher-demand locations.

-"Aligned with our long-term growth strategy, we continuously review and optimize our portfolio to deliver convenience where, when and how customers need it,” 7-Eleven said in a statement shared with multiple outlets.
+"Aligned with our long-term growth strategy, we continuously review and optimize our portfolio to deliver convenience where, when and how customers need it,” 7-Eleven said in a statement shared with NPR.
 “At the same time, we continue to open stores in areas where customers are looking for more convenience."

 The news of the closures come amid a bid from Canadian company Alimentation Couche-Tard, owner of Circle-K, to buy the 7-Eleven parent company.
 Such a takeover would make Couche-Tard the biggest convenience store company in the world.